Physical characteristics of glasma from the earliest stage of relativistic heavy ion collisions: Numerical Results

 \subsection{Notation and units}

 We remind the reader of the geometry of the collision we are considering.
 The two ions approach each other along the $z$-axis and collide at the origin, at time $t=0$.
-Figure \ref{space-time} shows the $t$-$z$ plane, and figure \ref{geo2} shows the transverse plane for a specific choice of non-zero impact parameter.
+Post collision, the first ion moves outward along the positive $z$-axis, and the second ion moves along the negative $z$-axis.
+We will consider collisions with non-zero impact parameter, which we denote $b$.
+The displacement vector for the first ion is $\vec b_1 = (b/2,0)$ and for the second ion we use $\vec b_2 = (-b/2,0)$.
 Energy and pressure are given in GeV and lengths in fm (we use natural units $c=\hbar=1$).
 We define a dimensionless time variable $\tilde \tau = \tau Q_s$.
 We use $N_c=3$, $m=0.2$ GeV, $Q_s=2$ GeV and $g=1$, unless stated otherwise.
-We use mass number 207 for both ions, which corresponds to a lead-lead collision, except for a few cases for which the mass numbers will be given explicitly.
-We will show below that our results to order $\tau^6$ are valid to $\tau\sim 0.05$ fm, which corresponds to $\tilde\tau\sim 0.51$.
+We consider lead-lead collisions, which corresponds to mass numbers $A_1=A_2=207$, except for a few situations where we will explicitly specify different mass numbers.
+We will show below that our results to order $\tau^6$ are valid to $\tau\approx 0.05$ fm, which corresponds to $\tilde\tau\approx 0.51$.